-The large increase in the size of a population has led to a greater demand for basic requirements including food, shelter, clothing, etc. Another impact of population on crops production is exploitation of the land.
+The large increase in the size of a population has led to an increasing demand for resources and basic requirements such as food, shelter, clothing, etc. Another impact of the increase in population is the exploitation of the land for crops production.
 Thus cultivation has been limited to a small area.
 In order to meet the demands with limited resources, we need to apply a great effort.
 Biotechnology in agriculture has changed the face of this condition.

 Biotechnology is the use of technology to modify or manipulate any biological system or living system for the development or improvement of products for various purposes.
 It is widely employed in different fields and agriculture is one among them.
 Researchers have suggested different options for increasing food production.
 Genetically engineered crop-based agriculture is an option, others being agrochemical based agriculture and organic agriculture.

 The green revolution was an initiation for increasing food production but it couldn’t meet the growing demands.
 Later the idea of crop variety improvement program was put forward.
 However, the agrochemicals seem to be unfeasible for farmers.
 In addition, the environmental issues related to them also reduced their use.